-US vaccine advisers say not all babies need a hepatitis B shot at birth
+US vaccine advisers say not all babies need a hepatitis B shot at birth; Sen. Cassidy calls move 'a mistake'

 In 1991, the committee recommended an initial dose of hepatitis B vaccine at birth.
 Experts say quick immunization is crucial to prevent infection from taking root.
 And, indeed, cases in children have plummeted.

 Still, several members of Kennedy’s committee voiced discomfort with vaccinating all newborns.
-They argued that past safety studies of the vaccine in newborns was limited and it’s possible that larger, long-term studies could uncover a problem with the birth dose.
+They argued that past safety studies of the vaccine in newborns were limited and it’s possible that larger, long-term studies could uncover a problem with the birth dose.

 But two members said they saw no documented evidence of harm from the birth doses and suggested concern was based on speculation.

-The panel was to vote Thursday, but voted to postpone after some members said they had just received the densely-worded vote proposals and wanted clarification and more time to consider it.

-Three panel members asked about the scientific basis for saying that the first dose should be delayed for two months for many babies.
+Three panel members asked about the scientific basis for saying that the first dose could be delayed for two months for many babies.

 “This is unconscionable,” said committee member Dr. Joseph Hibbeln, who repeatedly voiced opposition to the proposal during the sometimes-heated two-day meeting.